dstroud/dreamsequence_dev/README.md

   - Triad: voltage of 0v, 1/12v, 2/12v map to notes 1-3 from the active chord degree's triad, even if a custom chord has been configured.
 Voltage of 3/12v, 4/12v, 5/12v play the same notes one octave up, etc..

   - Chord raw: Each quantized note plays a note from the active chord, sequentially.
 One-octave chords will repeat one octave higher and two-octave chords will repeat two octaves higher.
-For some chords, this can result in a large jump in pitch between octaves.
+For some chords, this can result in a large jump in pitch.

-  - Chord extd.: Each quantized note plays a note from the active chord, but two-octive chords may have some notes doubled in the upper octave in order to have a smoother transition to the transposed chord.
+  - Chord extd.: Each quantized note plays a note from the active chord, but two-octave chords may have some notes doubled in the upper octave in order to have a smoother transition to the transposed chord.

   - Chord dense: Each quantized note plays a note from the active chord but notes in the second octave will be transposed down an octave and the resulting pitches will be ordered from lowest to highest.
 This will deduplicate any resulting notes from the same pitch class.